Baked Chicken Parmesan Meatballs

 - Pour marinara sauce over the meatballs, making sure they’re coated.

 - Bake for 20 minutes.
-Remove from the oven, sprinkle mozzarella over the top, and return to bake for another 10–15 minutes until the cheese is melted and slightly golden.
+Remove from the oven, sprinkle mozzarella over the top, and return to bake another 10 to 15 minutes until the cheese is melted and the meatballs reach 165°F.